Have you ever asked yourself: What can I treat my cat with? What do cats love the most? And how can I make my cat feel happy?

 4. Extra long playtime – Your cats will love it!
 Play with them for a long time – not just for five minutes before you feed them.
 Most cats love wand toys (see the article Cat toys as tested by cats), maybe add a cat tunnel – you don’t really need much more.
 Garrus and Wrex also love it when we’re putting new sheets on the bed and they can run around like crazy under the sheets.
 You as the owner surely know which kinds of play your furry friends love.

-5. Making toys – You can do this without spending much money.
+5. DIY toys for cats – You can do this without spending much money.
 One suggestion I’ve come across often is to take a cardboard box and fill it with crumbled up paper, leaves from a tree and a few treats.
 Now your cat can go digging in the box, looking for the treats.
 Ours also love toys made of wire.
 Garrus loves the wire clips that come with packets of white bread.
 He could chase those forever.
 It doesn’t have to be expensive to entertain your cat.
 We once received a salad spinner as a gift, and the box it came with was a great source of entertainment for our cats for weeks.
 We cut a hole in it and a cat would hide in it and poke a paw through the hole whenever a cat or human passed.
 Just be creative!

 6. A new cat bed – Cats love boxes.
 A new box can be a nice new bed or cave for your cat.
 Cut a hole in it and it instantly becomes a toy.
 We once received a big basket full of food from a friend – the basked has become one of Wrex’s favorite places to lie in.
 It’s sat on our window sill, right above the radiator, and sometimes in the afternoon you can hear Wrex snoring in it.
 Another idea is to wrap an old t-shirt around a cardboard box to make a nice cave.